Frequently Asked Questions (FAQ)

 How can I find out if someone is in jail, when someone in jail can be visited and any other information about persons in jail?

-Where do I go to pay a traffic citation?
+Where do I pay a traffic citation?

 Will an officer check my house while I’m on vacation?